Updated September 29, 2021; Original Post: July 26, 2018

 The Continuous Family Violence Law in Texas

-Depending on the circumstances of the alleged assault, domestic violence is typically charged as a Class A misdemeanor or Gross misdemeanor in Texas.
-Offenders typically face a short prison sentence for misdemeanor-level offenses, or may be placed on probation without serving time behind bars.
+Depending on the circumstances of the alleged assault, domestic violence is typically charged as a Class C misdemeanor or Class A misdemeanor in Texas.
+Offenders typically face a short jail sentence for misdemeanor-level offenses or may be placed on probation without serving time behind bars.